Turning Point USA Members Want Candace Owens To Step Down After Hitler Comments

 Several chapters of the conservative group Turning Point USA are calling for co-founder Candace Owens to step down from her communications position in the organization.
 The groups took offense to the pro-Trump activist making comments that seemed to praise Adolf Hitler for what he did in Germany.

-The Daily Beast says that the chapters at University of Nebraska Omaha, Bowling Green State University, and the University of Colorado Boulder have released a statement calling for Owens to resign from her position with TPUSA.
+The Daily Beast says that the chapters at University of Nebraska, Omaha, Bowling Green State University, and the University of Colorado, Boulder have released a statement calling for Owens to resign from her position with TPUSA.

 “It seems that controversy has always surrounded Candace Owens.”